thelovelab/comp-bio-setup/quantify.md

   -2 fastq/sample1_2.fastq.gz
 ```

-* Except, when working on the cluster we want to submit jobs to the cluster!
+\* Except, when working on the cluster we want to submit jobs to the cluster!
-Never run Salmon index or quant on the login node, and you don't want
+**Never run Salmon or any other jobs on the login node**, and you don't want
-to be sitting by your laptop during an interactive job quantifying 50 samples.
+to be sitting by your laptop during an interactive job quantifying
-Therefore we could write a *bash script* to submit to the cluster.
-First I'll show
+dozens of samples.
+Therefore we could write a *bash script* to submit
+to the cluster, or use Snakemake.
+First I'll show what that bash
-what that would look like, then I'll give a better solution called Snakemake.
+script would look like, then I'll give the Snakemake solution.

 The batch script might look like: